Russell Dawson Rawlings

 Headshot of Russell Rawlings smiling with a brick wall in the background.

-Russell first developed a passion for disability rights advocacy after serving for seven years as President of DOGFITE (Disability Organizing Group For Initiating Total Equality), a Sacramento-area disability advocacy group established in the early 2000’s at Resources for Independent Living (RIL).
-While educated in the Independent Living Movement through his nearly 20-year experience as both a leader and facilitator with DOGFITE advocates, Russell was introduced to the transformational power of community organizing as an early participant in Occupy Sacramento and developed a deep commitment to accessible, affordable housing advocacy and intersectional anti-poverty community organizing.
+Russell first developed a passion for disability rights advocacy after serving for seven years as President of DOGFITE (Disability Organizing Group For Initiating Total Equality), a Sacramento-area disability advocacy group established in the early 2000s at Resources for Independent Living (RIL).
+While educated in the Independent Living Movement through his nearly 20-year experience as both a leader and facilitator with DOGFITE advocates, Russell was introduced to the transformational power of community organizing as an early participant in Occupy Sacramento.
+From this experience, he developed a commitment to accessible, affordable housing advocacy and intersectional anti-poverty community organizing.

 Russell has previously served as Chair of the Sacramento City Disabilities Advisory Commission, Vice-Chair of the Disability Action Coalition (DAC), and board member of Sacramento Regional Coalition to End Homelessness.
 He is also a graduate of Sierra Health Foundation’s Health Leadership Program (Class XV) and Sacramento’s Boards and Commissions Leadership Institute (BCLI).

-Russell is honored to serve as CFILC’s Statewide Community Manager, overseeing the Disability Organizing Network (DOnetwork) and providing direction for CFILC’s community organizing strategies across programs.
-His personal organizing philosophy centers around the promotion and development of Disabled leaders willing to influence power to achieve an equitable, accessible transformational justice for all people.
-In short, Russell believes Disability community leaders must be at the forefront of a progressive society, because barriers to access are also barriers to progress.
+Russell is honored to serve as CFILC’s Communications and Strategic Partnerships Manager.
+His personal community organizing philosophy is grounded in the promotion and development of Disabled leaders working to build power and achieve an equitable, accessible transformational justice for all people.
+Russell believes Disability community leaders must be at the forefront of a progressive society, because barriers to access are also barriers to progress.

-Russell lives with his fiancée and their ever-present canine companion, Sammie.
-When not working, he can be found catching a local Sacramento music or comedy show, and occasionally performing improv or karaoke.
+Russell lives with his wife April and their ever-present canine companion, Sammie.
+When not working, he can occasionally be found performing standup or improv comedy — or catching a local Sacramento band.